Comparison

 What is the difference between TB-500 and GHK-Cu?

-TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). not the same as tb-4 - tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
+TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). unlike tb-4, tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
 GHK-Cu is a skin & hair peptide that a naturally occurring copper-binding peptide found in human plasma, saliva, and urine. widely used in skincare for its wound healing and anti-aging properties.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, TB-500 or GHK-Cu?